Foresight Institute: Debate over molecular manufacturing

+The feasibility of molecular manufacturing, the technology the institute was founded to explore, has been debated by scientists.
+In a 2003 exchange of letters in Chemical & Engineering News, the chemist and Nobel laureate Richard Smalley argued that molecular assemblers of the kind Drexler proposed were not physically achievable; Drexler defended his position in a series of published replies.
+The exchange took place as United States federal funding for nanotechnology, channeled through the National Nanotechnology Initiative established in 2000, went largely to materials science and nanoscale devices rather than to the molecular manufacturing the institute had been founded to pursue.
+Writing in Wired in 2004, Ed Regis described Drexler as having been pushed to the margins of the field he had helped establish.

+Criticism has also come from within nanoscience.
+The Stanford biophysicist Steven Block has characterized Drexler and the futurists around the Foresight Institute as unduly influenced by science fiction, arguing that the field should distance itself from what he termed the "giggle factor" if it is to be taken seriously.

 Prizes

 The Feynman Prize in Nanotechnology is an award given by the Foresight Institute for significant advances in nanotechnology.
 Between 1993 and 1997, one prize was given biennially.
 Since 1997, two prizes have been given each year, divided into the categories of theory and experimentation.
 The prize is named in honor of physicist Richard Feynman, whose 1959 talk "There's Plenty of Room at the Bottom" is considered to have inspired and informed the start of the field of nanotechnology.
 Author Colin Milburn refers to the prize as an example of "fetishizing" its namesake Feynman, due to his "prestige as a scientist and his fame among the broader public."

 The Foresight Institute also offers the Feynman Grand Prize, a $250,000 award to the first persons to create both a nanoscale robotic arm capable of precise positional control and a nanoscale 8-bit adder, with both conditions conforming to given specifications.
 The Feynman Grand Prize is intended to emulate historical prizes such as the Longitude prize, Orteig Prize, Kremer prize, Ansari X Prize, and two prizes that were offered by Richard Feynman personally as challenges during his 1959 "There's Plenty of Room at the Bottom" talk.
 In 2004, X-Prize Foundation founder Peter Diamandis was selected to chair the Feynman Grand Prize committee.